lithrlnd/trendflick-app/README.md

-# TrendFlick App
+# TrendFlick - Modern BlueSky Social Client

-A modern BlueSky-compatible social media client focused on creating a seamless video and image sharing experience while strictly adhering to the AT Protocol standards.
+A Material 3 Android client for BlueSky that focuses on rich media sharing and seamless social interactions, built with Jetpack Compose and AT Protocol compliance.

+## 🌟 Key Features
+- 📱 Modern Material 3 UI with Jetpack Compose
+- 🎥 Seamless video and image sharing
+- 🔄 AT Protocol-compliant rich text support
+- 🏷️ Smart category and hashtag system
+- 💬 Advanced threading and replies
+- 🎨 Dark/Light theme support
+- 🔒 Secure authentication

 ## Implemented Features